jeremiahkady/jeremiahkady.github.io/projects/SpringTicketingSystem.md

 ## Key Takeaways & Future Steps

-While not a comprehensive list, here are a few key issues that would be considered significant design flaws that would require immediate action in this project's future:
+While not a comprehensive list, here are a few key issues that require attention for future versions of the project:

 ### Improvements on Project Structure
  - Implement common library for dependency injection